brenns10/sos/README.md

 With these dependencies satisfied, you can do the following:

+    # First, configure SOS to run in a VM:
+    make config_qemu

-    # Build & run the OS in a VM:
+    # Then, either build & run the OS in a VM:
     make run
     # or...